qdread/SEAStats/_drafts/faq.md

 ## Quentin, it's great that you're there to help, but I see there is only one of you for hundreds of scientists.
 How can I learn to do my own stats?

 Learning stats is a journey and a process.
 You can't learn it overnight.
-However, I would recommend starting at my SEAStats training page for a gentle introduction to both the statistical models and the tools in R you will need to work with them.
+However, I would recommend starting at my [SEAStats training page](/SEAStats) for a gentle introduction to both the statistical models and the tools in R you will need to work with them.
 On that page I also have links to other helpful tutorials and learning resources.
-Also, check out the page on SciNet that my area statistician colleagues Sara and Kathy put together with tons of resources!
+Also, check out the [free online training page on SciNet](https://scinet.usda.gov/training/free-online-training) that my area statistician colleagues Sara and Kathy put together with tons of resources!